OSGeo/gdal/doc/source/programs/gdal_pansharpen.rst

     Select behavior when bands have not the same extent.
 See *SpatialExtentAdjustment* documentation in :ref:`gdal_vrttut_pansharpen`

-.. option:: -msshift <shiftx> <shifty>
+.. option:: -ms_shift <shiftx> <shifty>

-   Specify that the multispectral bands are offset by shiftx,shifty pixels compared to the panchromatic band. e.g. -msshift 1 2 specifies that the top left multispectral pixel corresponds to the top left of the panchromatic pixel of row 2 and column 1.
+   Specify that the multispectral bands are offset by shiftx,shifty pixels compared to the panchromatic band. e.g. -ms_shift 1 2 specifies that the top left multispectral pixel corresponds to the top left of the panchromatic pixel of row 2 and column 1.